Air Force vs. New Mexico NCAA Football Odds, Plays and Insights | October 2, 2021

 Air Force Stats and Trends

-- Air Force's games this year have hit the over on one of three set point totals (33.3%).
+- Air Force's games this year have gone over the total in one out of three opportunities (33.3%).

-- Air Force is 1-1 against the spread and 2-1 overall in games when it scores more than 24.0 points.
+- Air Force is 1-1 against the spread and 2-1 overall this season when the team records more than 24.0 points.

-- Air Force is 1-1 against the spread and 2-1 overall when the team piles up over 326.3 yards.
+- When Air Force picks up over 326.3 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Falcons have two giveaways this season, while the Lobos have seven takeaways .

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.